-What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network Emergency care \$90 copay per visit No prior authorization required.
-For \$0 copay if admitted to the hospital from the coverage outside of the United States. emergency room within 72 hours. see Worldwide coverage.
+What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network Emergency care \$90 copa y per visit No prior authorization required.
+For coverage outside of the United States, see Worldwide coverage.
 For additional covered services, see Global emergency and travel assistance.
-If you receive emergency care at an out-ofnetwork hospital and need inpatient care Emergency care refers to services that are: after your emergency condition is stabilized, you must move to an in-network hospital Furnished by a provider qualified to in order to pay the in-network cost-sharing furnish emergency services, and amount for the part of your stay after you are Needed to evaluate or stabilize an stabilized.
-If you stay at the out-of-network emergency medical condition hospital, your stay will be covered but you will pay the out-of-network cost-sharing A medical emergency is when you, or any amount for the part of your stay after you are other prudent layperson with an average stabilized. knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
-Global emergency and travel assistance \$0 copay through Assist America program Assist America, INC. (AAI) No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum outof-pocket amount.
+Emergency care refers to services that are: need inpatient care Furnished by a provider qualified to furnish emergency services, and you must move to an in order to pay the in- condition is stabilized, n in-network hospital network cost-sharing Needed to evaluate or stabilize an emergency medical condition amount for the part of are stabilized.
+If you u stay at the out-of- A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. network hospital, your stay will be cover but you will pay the out-of-network co sharing amount for the part of your sta after you are stabilized.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Global emergency and travel assistance \$0 copay throug h Assist America Assist America, INC. (AAI) No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Global emergency and travel assistance when you become ill or injured while you are traveling more than 100 miles from your permanent residence or in a foreign country.
-Call Assist America 24 hours a day, 7 days a week at 800-872-1414 (inside the United States) or 1-609-
+Call Assist America 24 hours a day, 7 days a week at 800-872-1414 (inside the United States) or 1-609-986-1234 (outside the United States).
+See Section 3.1 for exclusions.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Global emergency and travel assistance 7 program (continued) This Program offers the following services: Hospital Admission Assistance o Assistance in either providing funds to help you with admission into a foreign (non-U.S.) medical facility and/or validate your medical insurance with the foreign facility.
+Somiooo that are covered for What you must pay when you get these services What you must pay when you get these services Out-of-Network Services that are covered for you Global emergency and travel assistance In-Network Out-of-Network (continued) This Program offers the following services: Hospital Admission Assistance Assistance in either providing funds to help you with admission into a foreign (non-U.S.) medical facility and/or validate your medical insurance with the foreign facility.
 You must repay all funds provided for hospital admittance within 45 days of the date advanced.
-Emergency Medical Evacuation o When an adequate medical facility is not available in your proximity, Assist America will arrange and pay for transportation to the nearest medical facility capable of providing the required care.
-Medical Repatriation o When Assist America's consulting physician and your attending physician determines that transportation is medically necessary, Assist America will arrange and pay for transportation under medical supervision to your home or to a medical or rehabilitation facility near your home once you are medically cleared for travel.
+Emergency Medical Evacuation When an adequate medical facility is not available in your proximity, Assist America will arrange and pay for transportation to the nearest medical facility capable of providing the required care.
+Medical Repatriation When Assist America's consulting physician and your attending physician determines that transportation is medically necessary, Assist America will arrange and pay for transportation under medical supervision to your home or to a medical or rehabilitation facility near your home once you are medically cleared for travel.
 Medical Consultation, Evaluation and Referrals Assist America is available 24 hours a day, 7 days a week, with multilingual personnel for medical consultation, evaluation and referral to Western-trained physicians.